input-output-hk/jormungandr/doc/jcli/rest.md

 ---
 # Number of blocks received by node
 blockRecvCnt: 1102
+# Size in bytes of all transactions in last block
+lastBlockContentSize: 484
 # The Epoch and slot Number of the block (optional)
 lastBlockDate: "20.29"
 # Sum of all fee values in all transactions in last block